Ecotrust/madrona/docs/sidebar.rst

         <p>...</p>
     {% endblock panel %}

-Note that the remote tab template uses an :ref:`onShow <lingcod.onShow>` call without the target argument.
+Note that the remote tab template uses an :ref:`onShow <madrona.onShow>` call without the target argument.
 The callback will still be assigned to the appropriate tab.